NIMS Is Applicable to All Stakeholders with Incident-Related Responsibilities: True or False?

 Nowadays, more people than ever are curious about the role of NIMS.
 NIMS, which is short for the National Incident Management System, is all about responding to and recovering from incidents.
 It applies to issues related to both government and non-government issues.

 We face a wide range of threats and challenges as a nation, and NIMS is here to help out with that.
 But is NIMS applicable to all stakeholders with incident-related responsibilities?
-Let’s explore the answer to that question further.
+Let’s explore the correct answer to that question further.

 What Is NIMS?